DigiBP/digibp-dom/README.md

 ![retrieveapplications_update_2ndstep](https://user-images.githubusercontent.com/36928393/41066506-4e5692ce-69e2-11e8-8f99-f07793e6f727.PNG)

 #### - Create shortlist of applicants (Shortlist)
 Creating and updating the candidate shortlist after each round of candidate evaluations is a critical piece of service integration for this process, as it effectively create a sort of workflow management system between the HR assistant and the Manager to know what the status of a particular instantiation of the recruitment process is at all times.
-To automaticalLy create and update the list with all the applicants which have applied for the job, we have decided to use Google Sheet, in order to automatically update column values.
-This automation is achieved several times throughout the process with the help of integromat, where we have connected the Google Sheet into the Camunda process.
+To automatically create and update the list with all the applicants which have applied for the job, we have decided to use Google Sheet, in order to automatically update column values.
+The first input is given from the applicants themselves with providing their information through the chatbot as described in that section.
+The automated updates of the Google Sheet are achieved several times throughout the process with the help of Integromat, where we have connected the Google Sheet into the Camunda process.

 ###### Create candidate shortlist
 ![createcandidatelist](https://user-images.githubusercontent.com/36928393/41066541-6d031026-69e2-11e8-9bb3-bbc32a432bdd.PNG)